Developer Guide

 Extension:

-- 4a1.
-CampusBridge shows an error message indicating the contact does not exist.
+- 3a1.
+CampusBridge shows an error message indicating the invalid command format.

 Use case ends.

-- 5a1.
-CampusBridge shows an error message indicating the contact could not be updated.
+- 3b1.
+CampusBridge shows an error message indicating the contact does not exist.

 Use case ends.

-- 5b1.
-CampusBridge shows an error message indicating the contact list could not be saved.
+- 3c1.
+CampusBridge shows an error message indicating the contact already exists.

 Use case ends.